L2jLiga/fastify-decorators/docs/Getting-Started.md

 // Register handlers auto-bootstrap instance.register(bootstrap, {
-    // Specify directory with our handler
+    // Specify directory with our controllers
     controllersDirectory: join(__dirname, `controllers`),

-    // Specify mask to match only our handler
+    // Specify mask to match only our controllers
     controllersMask: /\.controller\./
 });